Why do fintech companies need to scale up so quickly?

 2. Business maturity

-There are several factors worth considering when evaluating the maturity of the software company.
+There are several factors worth considering when evaluating the maturity of the software company in IT outsourcing.
 Two most obvious - size and performance duration on the market, play a significant role but only when they transfer to:

 - Well-structured delivery process.

 Although in the IT industry the ability to change and react briskly extremely matters, the performance of solid vendors should be based on meticulously developed processes sprung from Agile.
 The proficiency in implementing the approach and its frameworks is a must and needs to be evidenced with official certificates and courses.
 Examine the specific design and development processes and the ones that stand behind a successful project running like risk management, change control, quality assurance, budget, scope and backlog management, and task prioritization.
 Ask also about the estimation process, especially when you will operate with a tight budget.

 Stable but, at the same time, flexible team is the essence when you’re looking for external software development support for your fintech company.
 The number of employees can tell you a lot of the vendors’ ability to dynamically scale up the crew.
 Nevertheless, put a spotlight on the model of cooperation with employees they use - wide collaboration with 3rd party contractors and freelancers might result in communication and teamwork problems.